-If you’re actually reading this article in an effort to learn something more about arteriosclerosis obliterans other than how it’s going to affect your chances at being able to qualify for a traditional term or whole life insurance policy, we would recommend that you STOP reading now because you’d be much better off reaching out to a true medical expert.
+If you’re reading this article to learn something more about arteriosclerosis obliterans other than how it’s going to affect your chances at being able to qualify for a traditional term or whole life insurance policy, we would recommend that you STOP reading now because you’d be much better off reaching out to a true medical expert.

 What rate (or price) can I qualify for?

-Now as you can see, there are a lot of factors that can come into play when determining what kind of “rate” an individual might be able to qualify for.
-Which is why it’s pretty much impossible to know for sure what kind of “rate” you might be able to qualify for without at least speaking with you briefly.
+Now, as you can see, there are a lot of factors that can come into play when determining what kind of “rate” an individual might be able to qualify for.
+This is why it’s pretty much impossible to know for sure what kind of “rate” you might be eligible for without at least speaking with you briefly.

 That said however…